zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 </table>

-#### Start Video Preview (startPreview)
+#### Starts a Video Preview (startPreview)

 ```
 - (int)startPreview;
 ```

-This method starts the local video preview before joining the channel.
+This method starts a local video preview before joining a channel.
 Before using this method, you need to:

--   Call `setupLocalVideo` to set up the local preview window and configure the attributes
+-   Call the `setupLocalVideo` method to set up the local preview window and configure the attributes.

--   Call `enableVideo` to enable video
+-   Call the `enableVideo` method to enable the video.

-> Once the local video preview is enabled, the preview will not be shut down if you call `leaveChannel` to leave the channel.
-To shut down the preview, call `stopPreview`.
+> Once the local video preview is enabled, the preview does not stop if you call the `leaveChannel` method to leave the channel.
+To stop the preview, call the `stopPreview` method.

 <table>
 <colgroup>